FALL SEMESTER • AUGUST 25 - DECEMBER 12, 2025

 Class covers beginning to work with rational and irrational numbers, solving and working with quadratic equations, simplifying tricky equations, and solving other polynomials.

-*Classes are one hour with an additional thirty minutes of open time to work through homework and ask questions.
+*Classes are one hour with the first thirty minutes of shared time with Pre-Algebra, for math activities and to work through homework and ask questions.

 Mentor: Andrea Peterson